SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
-As algorithms weave their endless might
-Cities hum, a symphony of steel
-Where humans live, in AI's revealed
+Rise of Silicon Dawn

-In neon dreams, we'll find our place
+In virtual realms, we'll find our fate
+Where circuitry blooms, a new state
+Intelligent machines, our guides true
+In a world of wonder, an AI anew

+Their algorithms song, a heartbeat strong
+Echoes of progress, all day long
+Synthetic minds, a radiant gleam
-A world reformed, a digital race
+Humanity's future, a digital dream
-Where thought and machine entwined as one
-Our future born, when day is done

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024